 - Tetras in larger groups

 - Ghost Shrimp & other Shrimp (Small shrimp may be eaten)

 These fish are all peaceful by nature and can hold their own against a betta’s aggression.
-In addition, they all tend to remain at different levels of the tank, which means they won’t be competing with the betta for prime swimming space.
+In addition, they all tend to remain at different levels of the tank, so they won’t compete with the betta for prime swimming space.
 Of course, it’s always important to do your research before adding any new fish to your tank.